Compute

 The readiness probe periodically detects a pod and determines whether the pod is ready based on the response.
 Similar to Liveness Probe, CCI also supports two types of readiness probes.

-• HTTP GET: The probe sends an HTTP GET request to IP:port of the container.
+• HTTP GET: The probe sends an HTTP GET request to the container by using IP:port.
 If the probe receives a 2xx or 3xx status code, the container is ready.

 You need to configure the following annotation for the pod to make timeoutSeconds take effect: